MFC Renewal Process: Frequently Asked Questions

 - Should I have the evaluation filled out by the Board or my Supervisor?

 The Ministerial Fellowship Committee (MFC) accepts evaluations from either individual supervisors or governing boards provided that the evaluating party is directly involved in a supervisory relationship with the minister.
 The MFC discourages members of the governing board/supervisors from serving on the Committee on Ministry Evaluation.

 What should I include in my professional development plan?

 A professional development plan should feature a tangible outline of continuing education plans for the coming year.
 Examples of activities include:

-The Ministerial Development Office at the Unitarian Universalist Association (UUA) is available to ministers seeking advice on continuing education opportunities.
-Please contact the Professional Development Director (ministerialdevelopment @ uua.org) at the UUA if you need further assistance.
+The Professional Development Office at the Unitarian Universalist Association (UUA) is available to ministers seeking advice on continuing education opportunities.
+Please contact Rev. Alicia R. Forde, Professional Development Director (professionaldevelopment [at] uua [dot] org) at the UUA if you need further assistance.

-Each renewal evaluation must cover at least a years worth of ministerial work.
-For most parish-based ministers, this may translate to a Church year (from Sept-June and not including summers).
+Each renewal evaluation must cover at least 10 to 12 consecutive months’ worth of ministerial work.
+For parish-based ministers, this may translate to a Church year (from Sept-June and not including summers).
 Renewal evaluations based on anything less than a Church year will not be considered for review.

-If you find yourself in an unusual situation that effects your ability to apply for a renewal, the first thing you should do is consult with the Ministerial Development Director or the MFC Coordinator on how best to proceed.
+If you find yourself in an unusual situation that affects your ability to apply for a renewal, the first thing you should do is consult with the Professional Development Director or the MFC Coordinator on how best to proceed.
 In most situations, the MFC is willing to consider waivers of MFC rules on a case by case basis.
-Waiver forms are available here.

 If you are not working in ministry, you will have up to three years to submit an application for renewal of fellowship before either applying for an extension or going to Inactive Status.
 If you ARE working in ministry that is eligible for renewal of fellowship you will be expected to submit an application for renewal of fellowship ANNUALLY.